Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 ![Use Case Chart](https://i.imgur.com/I7MsGHd.png)

 #### 2.1.1.
 Front-End Users
-Subby will have a rather simplistic design to make it easier for front-end users to use.
+The front-end user interface will be simplistic in design to allow users of all computer literacy to easily navigate around the site.
 The homepage will consist of a search bar in the center of the page, where students can search for sublets.
 Additionaly, a sign-in link and a register link will be located at the top of the homepage.
 Since the website is targeted towards students, individuals will have to register using a university or college email address.
-By doing so, the amount of fake accounts will decrease resulting in less spam and it will be easier to set the location of the account to a certain university.
+Accordingly, the amount of fake accounts can be reduced, resulting in less spam.

 There will be two types of front-end users:
 1. **Lease Owner – the individual looking to sublet their place**